robatwilliams/es-compat/README.md

 > Check JavaScript code compatibility with target browsers and Node.js versions

-Checks that the language features used in your code are supported by your [browserslist](https://github.com/browserslist/browserslist) targets.
+Checks that the language features used in your code/bundles are supported by your [browserslist](https://github.com/browserslist/browserslist) targets.

 ## Tools